AppliedLinearAlgebra-Sharif/julia-docs/docs/manual/performance-tips.md

 Provided there is enough memory for the copies, the cost of copying the view to an array is far outweighed by the speed boost from doing the matrix multiplication on a contiguous array.

+## Consider StaticArrays.jl for small fixed-size vector/matrix operations

+If your application involves many small (`< 100` element) arrays of fixed sizes (i.e. the size is known prior to execution), then you might want to consider using the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl).
+This package allows you to represent such arrays in a way that avoids unnecessary heap allocations and allows the compiler to specialize code for the *size* of the array, e.g. by completely unrolling vector operations (eliminating the loops) and storing elements in CPU registers.

+For example, if you are doing computations with 2d geometries, you might have many computations with 2-component vectors.
+By using the `SVector` type from StaticArrays.jl, you can use convenient vector notation and operations like `norm(3v - w)` on vectors `v` and `w`, while allowing the compiler to unroll the code to a minimal computation equivalent to `@inbounds hypot(3v[1]-w[1], 3v[2]-w[2])`.

 ## Avoid string interpolation for I/O